 Together with my fellow passengers we deplaned and made our way to the immigrations officers, the baggage belts, and eventually the arrival hall where many of friends, loved ones, and business relations were waiting to see who would come through the glass sliding doors next.
 I had to wait two hours until my luggage arrived.
 During the height of covid-19 Schiphol airport laid off a large number of it’s staff.
 Now it has trouble re-hiring because of reasons.
 And because of those reasons it takes extra long to get your luggage.

 I tried to familiarise myself with the smells and sights that I haven’t seen in 11 years.
 11 years.
 4017 days.
-That’s when I packed a single bag to build a future for myself, and my wife (then girlfriend), in a foreign country where they speak in clear syllables and write in characters ranging from simple to utterly complex.
+That’s when I packed a single bag to build a future for myself in a foreign country where they speak in clear syllables and write in characters ranging from simple to utterly complex.

 I flew back to the Netherlands to, in part, rediscover who I was and who I am.
 I met up with friends who I’ve known for, well, decades really.
 People who flew out to Japan and met me.
 But also my family.
 Who haven’t visited me in Japan yet, and probably never will.
 I don’t hold it against them.